Sure Dividend

 Business Overview

-As an oil and gas producer, Pine Cliff Energy is highly cyclical due to the dramatic swings of the prices of oil and gas.
-Notably, the company has reported losses in 7 of the last 10 years and initiated a dividend only in 2022.
+Pine Cliff Energy produces oil and gas at a ratio of about 20/80, so it should be considered primarily a natural gas producer.
+As a gas producer, Pine Cliff Energy is highly cyclical due to the dramatic swings in the price of natural gas.
+Notably, the company has reported losses in seven of the last ten years and initiated a dividend only in 2022.

 Source: Investor Presentation

 Moreover, Pine Cliff Energy has the lowest natural production decline rate among all Canadian public producers.
-This reduces the amount of capital expenses required to sustain a given level of production.
+This reduces the capital expenses required to sustain a given level of production.

-Even better for Pine Cliff Energy, the Ukrainian crisis triggered a rally of the prices of oil and gas to 13-year highs last year.
-As a result, the company posted 10-year high earnings per share of $0.22 last year.
-It also initiated a dividend in June of 2022, after more than a decade without a dividend.
+Even better for Pine Cliff Energy, the Ukrainian crisis triggered a rally in oil and gas prices to 13-year highs in 2022.
+As a result, the company reported a 10-year high in earnings per share of $0.22 that year.
+It also initiated a dividend in June 2022, after more than a decade without one.

 Growth Prospects